Conditional regression for single-index models: Analysis of convergence

 for some $ K = K(d,A,B,R,\|f\|_{\cc^{s}},s) $. \end{enumerate} The dependence of all constants upon $d$, $A$ and $B$ is polynomial. \end{thm}

-Theorem \ref{thm:main} shows that partitioning poliynomial estimators achieve the $1$-dimensional min-max convergence rate (up to logarithmic factors) when conditioned on \emph{any} $\sqrt{n}$-convergent estimate of $v$, and thus, \emph{in particular}, on the estimate $\widehat v$ obtained with SVR (under its assumptions).
-The same conclusion follows for other prominent index estimators, including conditional methods such as SIR, SAVE, SCR and DR. Although formally our theorem requires non-asymptotic $\sqrt{n}$-convergence to the index, and only asymptotic $\sqrt{n}$-consistency has been established for the aforementioned methods, finite sample bounds can be derived as well with similar arguments to the ones employed in Section \ref{sec:index-bounds}.
+Theorem \ref{thm:main} shows that partitioning poliynomial estimators (of degree $0$ and $1$) achieve the $1$-dimensional min-max convergence rate (up to logarithmic factors) (for $s$-H\"older functions with $s\in[1/2,2]$) when conditioned on \emph{any} $\sqrt{n}$-convergent estimate of $v$, and thus, \emph{in particular}, on the estimate $\widehat v$ obtained with SVR (under its assumptions).
+The same conclusion follows for other prominent index estimators, including conditional methods such as SIR, SAVE, SCR and DR. Although formally our theorem requires non-asymptotic $\sqrt{n}$-convergence to the index, and only asymptotic $\sqrt{n}$-consistency has been established for the aforementioned methods, finite-sample bounds can be derived as well with similar arguments to the ones employed in Section \ref{sec:index-bounds}.

+The reader will note that the parameter choices made in Theorem \ref{thm:main} depend on quantities which might be unknown, notably the bound $ \|F\|_\infty $ in the truncation level $M$ and the smoothness $s$ in the polynomial degree $ m $ and scale $ 2^{-j} $.
+While such results are customary in statistical learning theory, as they still provides the existence of an optimal choice for the parameters, and thus of a suitable range for cross-validation, we briefly discuss here this limitation.
+The choice $ M = \| F \|_\infty $ is made mostly for simplicity.
+In many applications, at least a proxy $ M \ge \|F\|_\infty $ is known.
+For tight proxies $ \|F\|_\infty \le M \lesssim \|F\|_\infty $, the bounds in Theorem \ref{thm:main} hold true up to an additional constant factor.
+Otherwise, the constants $c_\nu$ and $K$ would also depend on $M$.
+For what concerns the knowledge of $s$, one could use again an upper bound.
+An algorithmic solution would instead be trying polynomials of increasing degree and cross-validate the scale.
+Smoothness-independent theoretical bounds are possible choosing the partition adaptively by wavelet-thresholding techniques \cite{BCDDT1,BCDD2,GMRARegression}.